tylerthebuildor/freqtrade-now/README.md

 1. Sign up for [Digital Ocean](https://cloud.digitalocean.com/registrations/new).
 2. Create an [API Key](https://cloud.digitalocean.com/account/api) to get values `digitalocean_access_token` for `scripts/provision`.

-After following the steps above and updating the `scripts/provision` file with your `digitalocean_access_token` you can run:
+After following the steps above make sure you have your access token handy then run:

 ```bash
 ./ops provision